-Human Resources and Skills Development Canada and the Canadian plastics industry are jointly supporting the Canadian Plastics Sector Council which has as its mandate to address training and skills issues in the industry.top of page
+Employment and Social Development Canada and the Canadian plastics industry are jointly supporting the Canadian Plastics Sector Council which has as its mandate to address training and skills issues in the industry.

 Using plastics in place of other materials not only reduces costs and improves product performance, but also makes a positive contribution to sustainable development in many areas, as illustrated in the following examples.

 Plastics are being used in ever-increasing automotive applications ranging from body panels to under-hood manifolds and cushioned instrument panels.
 When plastics displace metal parts, vehicle weight is lowered, and the resulting improved fuel economy conserves petroleum and reduces emissions of exhaust gases that contribute to both the climate change and ground level ozone problems.